recommenders-team/recommenders/CONTRIBUTING.md

 ### General tips

+* Prioritize PyTorch over TensorFlow.
 * Minimize dependencies.
 Around 80% of the issues in the repo are related to dependencies.
-* Prioritize PyTorch over TensorFlow.
 * Avoid adding code with GPL and other viral licenses.
 Prioritize MIT, Apache, and other permissive licenses.
+* Add the copyright statement at the beginning of the file: `Copyright (c) Recommenders contributors.
+Licensed under the MIT License.`

 ## Coding Guidelines